octopus-network/octopus-appchain-anchor/README.md

 ## Manage wrapped appchain token

 The contract of `wrapped appchain token` in NEAR protocol should be deployed before the appchain go `active`.
-And the owner of the token contract should be set to the owner of this contract.
+The owner of the token contract should be set to the owner of this contract.
+The initial total supply of `wrapped appchain token` should be minted to an account belongs to the appchain team.

 ### Set metadata of wrapped appchain token